BECOME A FRIEND - SEE THE BENEFITS

-Homeless United is now a funded homeless program with the Department of Communities, Housing and Digital Economy.
+Homeless United was a funded homeless program with the Department of Communities, Housing and Digital Economy.

-The HU Team is made up of 1.5 full-time staff with a program leader and assistant.
-Both Horowai (Program Leader) and Kellie (Home Assist) have a vast amount of understanding and lived experience in assisting those in our community who are the most vulnerable.
+Kellie (Homeless Program Leader) has a vast amount of understanding and experience in assisting those in our community who are the most vulnerable.

 Unfortunately the funding received does not cover our much loved and missed HU dinner service; the very reason the program connected in such a ‘human’ way.
 The systemic need to belong together with the holistic approach we once took to building trust with our clients is not seen as a valuable use of departmental resources.

-The Redland Community Centre will, for as long as possible, continue to provide meals at 4.00pm as a takeaway service to ensure Redlands homeless receive a healthy and nutritious meal.
+The Redland Community Centre will, for as long as possible, continue to provide meals as a takeaway service to ensure Redlands homeless receive a healthy and nutritious meal.